DCC-Lab/PyTissueOptics/README.md

 ## Why use this package
 It is known, as April of 2022, Python is **the most used** language [Tiobe index](https://www.tiobe.com/tiobe-index/).
 This is due to the ease of use, the gentle learning curve, and growing community and tools.
-There was a need for such a package in Python, so that not only long hardened C/C++ programmers could access the power of Monte Carlo simulations.
+There was a need for such a package in Python, so that not only long hardened C/C++ programmers could use the power of Monte Carlo simulations.
 It is fairly reasonable to imagine you could  start a calculation in Python in a few minutes, run it overnight and get an answer the next day after a few hours of calculations.
+It is also reasonable to think you could **modify** the code yourself to suit your exact needs!
+(Do not attempt this in C).
 This is the solution that the CPU-based portion of this package offers you.
 With the OpenCL implementation, speed won't even be an issue, so using `pytissueoptics` should not even be a question.

 ### Known Limitations